Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 ## 2. Updates Timeline.
 > 0.3 **2021-03-16**
+> > Fixed nested IF statements messing with displayin allergn icons only if the previous was checked.
 > > Made allergen switches occupy 3 spaces each and center align them on 2 rows<br>
 > > Created edit functionality with conditional if statements to declare wether allergens were toggled in the original recipe.<br>
 > > Created delete functionality to use .remove() on the ObjectId in the database.<br>